Roman4404/Roman4404/README.md

 ## My projects

-<big>BBartender — A game where you are a novice bartender in a small bar.</big>
+BBartender — A game where you are a novice bartender in a small bar.

 [![Available in RuStore](https://img.shields.io/badge/Available%20in-RuStore-blue?style=for-the-badge&logo=android)](https://www.rustore.ru/catalog/app/com.troind_box.bbartender)